akmaier/personal_style_postedit/README.md

 By: [Connor Baumler](https://ctbaumler.github.io/) `<baumler@cs.umd.edu>`, Calvin Bao, Huy Nghiem, Xinchen Yang, Marine Carpuat, and Hal Daumé III

 ```
+To appear at ACL 26.
 Bibtex will be updated here when available.
 ```

 This repository contains writing logs generated in our study about post-editing LLM-generate text to express personal style.